108 Actions To Increase Website Traffic and Search Rankings

 For those who use WordPress, I simply recommend a few general settings changes and the installation of Yoast or All-In-One Webmaster plugins for starters.

-Then there are those who have a static website that I recommend content marketing via blogs and articles.
+Then there are those who have a static website I recommend content marketing via blogs and articles.

 And let us not be quick to forget or diminish the value of social media networks.